Nietzsche’s Twilight of the Idols opens with 44 aphorisms, including four he describes as "Questions of Conscience":

 41. Do you want to walk along?
 Or walk ahead?
 Or walk by yourself?
 One must know what one wants and that one wants.
 Fourth question of conscience.

-I wouldn't look to Nietzsche for guidance on any number of subjects--um, gender relations, to take just one.
-But I'm struck by the universality of these questions--they're relevant for just about every coaching client I've worked with--and by their pointed, direct nature.
+I wouldn’t look to Nietzsche for guidance on any number of subjects–um, gender relations, to take just one.
+But I’m struck by the universality of these questions–they’re relevant for just about every coaching client I’ve worked with–and by their pointed, direct nature.

 I’m hardly modeling myself after Nietzsche’s example, but there’s something in the challenge he poses to his reader that reminds me of the role an executive coach can play with a client.
 Coaches rarely (if ever) have The Answer, but a good coach will be able to ask powerful and provocative questions that allow a client to identify the answers that are true and meaningful for them.